huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 </hfoption>
 </hfoptions>

-You can use the Space below to gauge a pipeline's memory requirements before you download and load it to see if it runs on your hardware.
+Use the Space below to gauge a pipeline's memory requirements before you download and load it to see if it runs on your hardware.

 <div class="block dark:hidden">
 	<iframe